Buying your first home explained

 We all know that buying a house is one of the biggest purchases you’re ever going to make.
-But you might not be clued up on all the additional costs involved in buying a new home, which can add up to 10% of the house price.
-Here’s a quick run-down of what these extra costs might be.
+But you might not be clued up on all the additional costs involved in buying a new home, which can add up to another 10% on top of the house price.
+Here’s a quick rundown of what these extra costs might be, to help you budget.

-- Home survey costs.
-You’ll need to get the house checked to make sure it’s structurally sound before you take the plunge and buy it (see below for more details).
+You might want to get the house checked to make sure it’s structurally sound before you take the plunge and buy it (see the survey section below for more details).

-You’ll need a solicitor to help you purchase your first home (see below for more details).
+You’ll need a solicitor or conveyancer to help with the conveyancing (see below for more details).

 - Buying appliances and furniture for your new home.

-- You might need to pay to get connected to a broadband provider.
+- Getting connected to a broadband provider.
 For more information, check out our guide to comparing broadband packages.

-The list above is certainly not exhaustive.
-Some first-time home buyers will face all of the costs listed above, while others will only face a few.
+The list above is certainly not exhaustive, but gives you a general idea about the sort of things you’ll need to account for.
 It’s a good idea to keep these costs in mind throughout the whole buying process and have a contingency fund in place to cover them.

 What do you need when applying for a mortgage?

 Mortgage providers are lending their customers large quantities of money, over long periods of time.
-Because of the risk involved in that, they’ll want to understand your credit worthiness and so will ask for details about your income and outgoings, for example, and will check your credit rating.
+Because of the risk involved in that, they’ll want to understand your creditworthiness.
+That means asking for details about your income and outgoings, and checking your credit rating.

-- Payslips from at least the last three months
+- Payslips from at least the past three months

 - Your P60 form